 Edit: Nevermind.
 I forgot about the Last Known Information thing...just goes to show I shouldn't post on MTGS first thing in the morning. >_< Sorry.

-I decided upon coming as Dr. Heinz Doofenshmirtz, because it was simple enough to do (dark green cargo pants, black turtle neck and shoes, lab coat); and it also gave me another excuse to wear my awesome lab coat Too bad I didn't have a Perry plushie to carry around with me or similar...
+I decided upon coming as Dr. Heinz Doofenshmirtz, because it was simple enough to do (dark green cargo pants, black turtle neck and shoes, lab coat); and it also gave me another excuse to wear my awesome lab coat Grin Too bad I didn't have a Perry plushie to carry around with me or similar...

 In a format of singletons, tutor abilities are almost always useful to help make your deck more consistent.
 Just make sure you have enough potential uses for it.